smakau021/My-first-single-page-web-application/README.md

 Create the express app - (const app = express().
 SEE ON THE CODE!

-After that important stage , I app.listen, start a server on process.emb.PORTS or default to 5050 then say anything to the listerner.
+After that important stage , I app.listen, start a server on process.emb or default to 5050 then say "server running..." to the listerner.
-Then start the server with command : node server.js
-Go to the browser and go to localhost:port5050
+Then start the server be in the frontend derictory and run this command : node server.js Go to the browser and go to localhost:port5050

+ Create a static.js directory and add a file named index.js(frontend or client side entry point)

+ On the express ...
+When ever the route has /static , I will simply serve the static dir

+ To kill the server run : npx kill-port 5050